 NOTE: Negative association scores do NOT infer negative sentiment.

-Here are useful rules for determining the meaning of Topic-Subset associations:
+Here are guidelines for determining the meaning of Topic-Topic association thresholds:

-- Topic-Subset association scores generally fall within a smaller range that is closer to 0.0 than Topic-Topic association scores.
+- Topic-Topic association scores generally fall within a smaller range that is closer to 0.0 than general association scores.
 They often fall between -0.30 to 0.30.
-Scores that are much higher or lower than this range are extremely significant.
+Scores that are much higher than this range are extremely significant.

-- Topic-Subset association scores have less variance from one another compared to Topic-Topic association scores.
-A 0.05 point differential between two topic-subset association scores is meaningful and interesting.
-Differences less than 0.05 scores between two Topic-Subset association scores should be evaluated with some caution as they may be influenced by varying sample size (or document volume) of each subset or topic.
+- Topic-Topic association scores have less variance from one another compared to general association scores.
+A 0.05 point differential between two topic-topic association scores is meaningful and interesting.
+Differences less than 0.05 scores between two Topic-Topic association scores should be evaluated with some caution as they may be influenced by varying sample size (or document volume) of each subset or topic.